a11smiles/WellArchitected-OpenHack/challenges/ch2/README.md

 * What deployment models should you consider to ensure uptime during application recycling?
 * How will you rollback failed deployments?

-> **NOTE:** For all future challenges, you will be **required** to use Azure Bicep scripts and the build/release pipelines you configure in this challenge.
+> **NOTE:** For all future challenges, you will be **required** to use automation and the build/release pipelines you configure in this challenge.
 Therefore, make sure you plan and build wisely.
-Additionally, be sure you know how the included Azure Bicep scripts are constructed so that you are able to correctly refactor them for your needs in future challenges.
+You may find it helpful to know how the included Azure Bicep scripts are constructed so that you are able to correctly refactor them for your needs in future challenges, if desired.

+> **NOTE:** Automation can be performed via Azure Bicep, Terraform, standard ARM templates, direct REST services, or any other method as long as infrastructure changes are implemented through code (IaC).
+However, for time sake, it may be faster to use the provided Azure Bicep scripts.

 ## Customer requirements
 Using automated deployments for building their infrastructure (IaaS) creates a great deal of anxiety for Woodgrove Bank.
 The IT and security teams want to ensure that all of the following concerns are met: